If I am a patient of Dr. Belinda’s but want to see them for a follow-up at another location, do I need to book an initial appointment?

 Chiropractic is a non-invasive, hands-on health care discipline that focuses on assessing, diagnosing and treating conditions associated with the neuromusculoskeletal system.
 With a comprehensive evaluation that includes a combination of history taking, palpation, functional, sensory, motor and reflex testing, Dr. Belinda will not only strive to find the source of the symptoms, but the cause as well.

-She is a function-forward Chiropractor, which means she will assess your limitations and treat the joint and neuromuscular imbalances in your body so that you are able to do the things you love.
-Dr. Belinda believes movement is the key to health, and she is here to help you get there through a combination of soft tissue therapy, mobilizations, and chiropractic adjustments.
+They are a function-forward Chiropractor, which means they will assess your limitations and treat the joint and neuromuscular imbalances in your body so that you are able to do the things you love.
+Dr. Belinda believes movement is the key to health, and they are here to help you get there through a combination of soft tissue therapy, mobilizations, and chiropractic adjustments.

 What is a chiropractic adjustment and why does it sometimes make it a “cracking” or “popping” noise?

 The most common method of treatment is the chiropractic adjustment.
-This procedure can be administered manually or with a tool; Dr. Belinda administers her adjustments manually.
-She will place her hands on the joint, manipulate it so that it is at end range, and then administer a controlled but quick thrust, often timed with your breathing.
+This procedure can be administered manually or with a tool; Dr. Belinda administers their adjustments manually.
+They will place their hands on the joint, manipulate it so that it is at end range, and then administer a controlled but quick thrust, often timed with your breathing.